 1. To relieve pain and photophobia (sensitivity to light)

-Dilating eye drops, such as atropine long acting eye drop or cyclopentolate short acting eye drop are used.
+Dilating eye drops, such as cyclopentolate are used.
 These drops are used for variable lengths of time, depending on individual cases.
 The drops work by “paralysing” the muscles of the iris (it is the movement of these inflamed muscles that causes the pain).
 While you are using these drops your vision will be blurred and you will still be sensitive to bright lights.
 Dark glasses may be of help.
 The effect of these drops can last for a few days even after you have stopped taking them.
 As these drops cause blurring of vision, you may be advised not to drive.

 These drops are also useful because they help to prevent complications, such as the iris “sticking” to the lens (posterior synechiae).

 2. To treat the inflammation

-Steroids are used in the form of eye drops, usually prednisolone (Predforte) 1% or dexamethasone (Maxidex).
+Steroids are used in the form of eye drops.
 These drops are given very frequently (sometimes hourly) at the beginning of the treatment but are then slowly reduced over a number of weeks as your eye responds to the treatment.
 The bottle of drops should be shaken vigorously before putting the drops in the eye as the active ingredient can settle down to the bottom of the bottle.
 It is very important not to stop these drops before the doctor has advised as, although your eye may feel better, there may still be traces of inflammation left and stopping the drops too soon may cause it to suddenly get worse.